darius/cant/README.md

 Well, no, but I'm changing my mind all the time; even given a usable implementation (it's totally not), your own code could rot in days.
-You might perhaps enjoy playing around, at most.
+You might at most perhaps enjoy playing around.

 ## What's so great about this, at least in aspiration?